Lenovo’s Back to School Sale Helps Students and Educators Stay Connected

 “The pandemic emphasized the need for smart technology at home and in classrooms,” said Carlo Savino, vice president of North America and Latin America eCommerce at Lenovo.
 “These deals help provide students, parents, and educators access to the affordable technology necessary to tackle any challenge that comes their way.”

-For more details on the great offers included in Lenovo’s Back to School Sale, please visit https://www.lenovo.com/us/en/d/deals/doorbusters
+For more details on all the great offers included in Lenovo’s Back to School Sale, visit https://www.lenovo.com/ca/en/d/deals/doorbusters

 *Offers good while supplies last.
 Shop early for the best availability.